r-sayar/r-sayar.github.io/README.md

-my blog.
+thoughts & works in written form

-if you disagree with certain things or want to improve them write open up an issue or create a pull-request and I will include them
+If you disagree with certain things or want to improve them write open up an issue or create a pull-request and I will include them